nicfv/psychrolib-npm/README.md

 ## Disclaimer

 I am an independent creator, not affiliated with the original contributors to the PsychroLib repository or ASHRAE.
-This package is a copy of the JavaScript source code and published manually to NPM.
+This package is a direct copy of the JavaScript source code and published manually to NPM.
+All credit is deserved to the original contributors of PsychroLib.